MaterializeInc/materialize/doc/developer/feature-lifecycle.md

   justification for why it’s not required.
 - Have a merged release note that the feature is in General Availability.
 - Have a merged Changelog announcement.
+- Have its GitHub epic status set to "GA" and closed
+- Have its feature flag removed

 ## General Availability